Depression Diet. Best Natural Treatment for Depression

 Eat Burn Sleep is also renowned for mood lifting, so even if you do not have depression or anxiety, your mood will be lifted by this lifestyle.

 How to Treat Depression Successfully

 You don’t need a blood test to prove you have depression, of course, but it is essential to understand the results of blood been run on people with depression and major mental disorders) to treat it at the source.
 (Explained in more detail under Depression and Anxiety in the videos section).

-The bottom line is: there is a link between depression and chronic inflammation, a bidirectional relationship.
+The bottom line is that there is a link between depression and chronic inflammation, a bidirectional relationship.

 The other important information to note about depression is the cause.
 It can include complex interactions between social, biological, environmental, and psychological factors (and often the side effects of medication and other conditions).

 One major cause is genetics.
 If there is depression in your family, and you have so many factors contributing to chronic inflammation and neuroinflammation in your body, depression is switched on.